-Our clinical psychology PhD program has an emphasis in child psychology and subscribes to a clinical science model.
-We value an approach that fosters curiosity, innovation, collaboration and inclusiveness, with research that serves the public good.
+Our clinical psychology PhD program has an emphasis in child psychology and subscribes to a clinical science model, which focuses on the importance of science and research in assessing, understanding, and ameliorating mental health challenges.
+In fact, we are one of only a very small number of APA-accredited programs that combines a focus on children, adolescents, and families with a clinical science model, ensuring that all students receive rigorous and developmentally focused training in both research and clinical work.
+We value an approach that fosters curiosity, innovation, collaboration and inclusiveness, with research and clinical efforts that serve the public good.

 Our program is accredited by the APA and a member of the Academy of Psychological Clinical Science.
-Students receive in-house training through the Center for Child and Family Psychology and the Developmental Neuropsychology Clinic.
-Students also complete clinical externships at local medical centers and community mental health centers.
+Students receive in-house training through the Center for Child and Family Psychology Students also complete clinical externships at local medical centers and community mental health centers.

 Our Director of Clinical Training is Dr. Jill Holm-Denoma.
 You can contact Dr. Holm-Denoma at jill.holm-denoma@du.edu.